-We were looking for a cabin on the ocean that slept four, as well as a location that had either its own marina or at least a boat launch.
+We were looking for a cabin on the ocean that slept four and a location that had either its own marina or at least a boat launch.
 I also knew I wanted to head north.
-After much research, Brown’s Bay Resort in Campbell River ticked all the boxes.
+After much research, Brown's Bay Resort in Campbell River ticked all the boxes.

 Quick Resort Facts